 On Sunday December 4, 2016 I entered into new culture...a place known to most people as Raider Nation.
 The official language they speak—football— isn't unfamiliar.
 Nor is their home turf.
 I grew up going to baseball games in the multi-purpose facility known as the Oakland Coliseum.
 In fact, my high school's football team played several NCS championship games inside the home of the number one team in the AFC.
 RAIDERS!
 Still, I felt a little bit like a stranger in a strange land.

 Faith: Every time I enter the games at a sporting event, my adrenaline runs high.
-Therefore, I usually have a pretty good sense what is going on around me.
+Therefore, I usually have a pretty good sense of what is going on around me.
 Not on Sunday.
 As we were waiting to get into the stadium, my friend pointed out that the entire Carr clan was standing in front of us.
-Of course they were...every single one of them including Dallas—the three-year old son of Raiders' quarterback Derek Carr— was wearing his jersey.
+Of course, they were...every single one of them including Dallas—the three-year-old son of Raiders' quarterback Derek Carr— was wearing his jersey.

 “And no one takes this honor for himself, but only when called by God, just as Aaron was.”

 —Hebrews 5:4But one week ago, had you asked me who either Derek or Aaron is or was, I could probably muster a good guest.
 Literally one week later, I have a much stronger sense of both leaders.

 Aaron makes the Jewish Master Story possible.
 The Israelites are freed from the bondage of slavery in Egypt because of a great leader: Moses.
 However, we often forget that Moses felt unqualified for the task.
 He implored the Lord, seeking an assistant.
 Aaron, his brother proves worthy and became a great prophet.
 He was called to serve in a special way, as was Moses...I would like to believe we are too.